 Soy, almond, goat, buffalo or any other domestic animal milk cannot equate the benefits of cow’s milk.

-On the other hand, buffalo’s milk has excess fats which can be life threatening for infants as their digestive tracts are yet to mature.
+On the other hand, buffalo’s milk has excess fats which can be life-threatening for infants as their digestive tracts are yet to mature.

 Benefits of Panchagavya – A blessing to mankind

 Panchagavya is an extraordinary solution made up of 3 directly available cow products (milk, cow’s urine, cow dung,) plus 2 products derived from cow’s milk that are (curds and ghee).

 It has benefitted many people with it being an organic body cleanser that sweeps toxic substances from the digestive tracts.

-Panchagavya plays a vital role in the proper functioning of brain, nerves and other body parts.
+Panchagavya plays a vital role in the proper functioning of the brain, nerves, and other body parts.